mpc-bioinformatics/ProGFASTAGen/README.md

 ### Converting RAW-files to MGF

-The workflow `convert_to_mgf.nf` is a wrapper around the ThermoRawFileparser and converts RAW-files to the MGF-format.
+The workflow `convert_to_mgf.nf` is a wrapper around the ThermoRawFileParser and converts RAW-files to the MGF-format.
 The `ctm_raws` parameter needs to be set, in order to generate the MGF-files:

 ```text
 nextflow run convert_to_mgf.nf \